samarth-5/Weather/README.md

 # Weather
-Predicts waether of different cities across the globe
+Predicts weather of different cities across the globe